tkraak/FEWD-Fall-2015/Admin/course-outline.md

-## UNIT 1: Intro to Front-end Web Development
+## Unit 1: Intro to Front-end Web Development
 	* What is a front-end web developer?
 	* What is a web designer?
 	* What is a "full stack" developer?
 	* The 3 pillars of the web: HTML, CSS, JavaScript.
 	* HTTP,  DNS, domain names, browsers and servers.
 	* The W3C and its history.
 	* The web standards movement.

 ## Unit 2: Intro to Tools & Workflows
 	* The local development environment.
 	* Text editors and IDEs.
-	* FTP & Chrome Dev Tools.
+	* FTP & Chrome DevTools.
 	* Local development server.
 	* Command line basics.
 	* Version control with Git and GitHub.